Minthe

 In ancient Greek religion and Greek mythology, Minthe or Mintha (Μίνθη) is an underworld naiad associated with the river Cocytus.
-She was beloved by and mistress to Hades, the king of the underworld, but she was transformed into a mint plant by either his wife Persephone or her mother Demeter.
+She was a mistress or concubine of Hades, the king of the underworld, before his marriage to Persephone, but she was transformed into a mint plant either by Persephone or by her mother Demeter.
 The plant was also called by some as hedyosmos (ἡδύοσμος), which means "sweet-smelling".

 Etymology

 The ancient Greek noun μίνθη or μίνθα translates to 'mint'.
 According to Robert Beekes, it is of undoubtedly pre-Greek origin due to the variant ending in "-ᾰ".
-The -nth-/-nthos- element in menthe has been described as a characteristic of a class of words borrowed from a Pre-Greek language: compare akanthos, Zakynthos, labyrinthos, Korinthos, and hyakinthos.
+The -nth-/-nthos- element in menthe has been described as a characteristic of a class of words borrowed from a pre-Greek language; compare akanthos, Zakynthos, labyrinthos, Korinthos, and hyakinthos.
 The word has been also found in a Bronze Age tablet, spelled in Linear B as 𐀖𐀲 (mi-ta).

 Mythology

-The naiad Minthe, daughter of the infernal river-god Cocytus, became concubine to Hades, the lord of the Underworld and god of the dead.
+The naiad Minthe became concubine to Hades, the lord of the Underworld and god of the dead.
 In jealousy, his wife Persephone intervened and metamorphosed Minthe, in the words of Strabo's account, "into the garden mint, which some call hedyosmos (lit. 'sweet-smelling')".
 A mountain near Pylos was named after Minthe, where one of the few temples of Hades in Greece was situated: